Aalto Bachelor's Programme in Science and Technology - Quantum Technology

 The Quantum Technology major contributes to the development of quantum technologies in Finland, and it has strong ties to international activities across the world.
 This enables the programme to integrate visiting professors in the training of quantum technology students and to develop collaborative learning and research projects with companies and research institutions.

 The research in quantum technology at Aalto University is strong in several selected areas.
-These include low-temperature quantum phenomena, superconductivity, topological materials, ultracold gasses, quantum computing and communication, quantum sensing, quantum information processing, integrated photonic technologies, laser physics, and solid-state quantum physics.
-The Quantum Technology major is an excellent starting point for doing research in the field, and students will be dealing with current research questions early in their studies.
+These include low-temperature quantum phenomena, superconducting circuits, topological materials, ultracold gasses, quantum computing and communication, quantum sensing, quantum information processing, integrated photonic technologies, laser physics, and solid-state quantum physics.
+The Quantum Technology major is an excellent starting point for research in the field.
+The students will encounter timely research questions early in their studies.